AKA: University of Washington, Seattle (UW), Auditorium Building, Seattle, WA; University of Washington, Seattle (UW), Meany Hall #1, Seattle, WA

 Structure Type: built works - exhibition buildings - exposition buildings; built works - public buildings - schools - university buildings

-Designers: Howard and Galloway, Architects and Engineers (firm); John Debo Galloway (structural engineer); John Galen Howard (architect)
+Designers: Howard and Galloway, Architects and Engineers (firm); John Debo Galloway (civil engineer); John Galen Howard (architect)

 Dates: constructed 1908-1909, demolished 1965